rohitha18/covid-19-analysis/README.md

-# Data Modeling COVID-19 Spread using Data Analytics in Python
+# Simple Data Modeling COVID-19 Spread using Data Analytics in Python

 This project encompasses data modeling and analyzing COVID-19 spread with the use of data science and data analytics in Python.
 This analysis helps to find the scope of the virus spread from purely a dataset perspective.